dolthub/dolt/docker/serverREADME.md

 $ docker run -p 3307:3306 dolthub/dolt-sql-server:latest
 ```

-Now, you have running server in the container, and we can connect it by specifying any host, port as 3307 and user
+Now, you have a running server in the container, and we can connect to it by specifying our host, 3307 for the port, and root for the user,
-as root since it is set to default because we did not define configurations when running the server.
+since that's the default user and we didn't provide any configuration when running the server.

 For example, you can run mysql client to connect to the server like this:
 ```shell